yacine20005/Labyrinthe/README.md

-# Labyrinth
+# Maze

 ## Game Description

-Labyrinth is a game where you play as an adventurer exploring a dungeon filled with dragons.
+Maze is a game where you play as an adventurer exploring a dungeon filled with dragons.
 Your goal is to find and defeat the dragons while navigating through a maze of rotating rooms.

 ## Game Objective